-One of the nice things about Port St. Lucie is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Port St. Lucie is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In terms of college education, Port St. Lucie citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 20.17% of adults 25 and older in Port St. Lucie have a college degree.
+The education level of Port St. Lucie citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.17% of adults 25 and older in Port St. Lucie have a college degree.

 The per capita income in Port St. Lucie in 2010 was $22,988, which is middle income relative to Florida and the nation.
 This equates to an annual income of $91,952 for a family of four.
 However, Port St. Lucie contains both very wealthy and poor people as well.